FlyersWeb/dhtbay/README.md

 +  **crawlDHT.js** is responsible for crawling hashs from the DHT network.
 It will push hashes on a redis list called *DHTS*.
 It also provides a routing table backup system saving it each 10 minutes in a mongo collection called table.
 +  **loadDHT.js** is responsible of loading hashes from the redis list *DHTS* and to download torrent metadat for indexation.
 It rely intensely on *aria2* tool and tray to download it from torcache, torrage and through DHT.
 +  **loadTorrent.js** is responsible of saving metadatas into our mongo instance in collection torrents.
 This will be our basis data.
-+  **updateSeed.js** will try to update swarm so you're able to know whose torrent are already active before launching download.
+n+  **updateSeed.js** will try to update swarm so you're able to know whose torrent are already active before launching download.
 You can force full refresh by passing forceAll argument.
 +  **categorize.js** will try to categorize crawled torrent depending on file extensions.
 Because module only takes a limited number of extensions in account you can use classifier too.
 +  **classifier.js** a bayesian classifier that will classify torrent that couldn't be classed by previous one.
 In order to work you need to train the classifier.
 +  **trainer.js** the bayesian classifier trainer, based on categorize script classification it helps unknown torrent classification.